A photo of an Asian man screaming at the camera and hitting the desk to represent the topic of the article - 24 Ways To Manage Anger

 Why Is It Important To Manage Your Anger?

 Sometimes anger can be a justified response to a situation, other times it won’t be.
 But in either situation, it’s the appropriate management of that anger that matters.
-In today’s society, anger is more likely to get a negative response from the people that see you get angry.
+In today’s society, anger is more likely to get a negative response from the people who see you get angry.
 Making it more important to be able to manage your anger effectively.

 Anger can also impair our judgements, which means we’re more likely to make rash decisions and do or say something we would never say or do normally.
 Thus, if you don’t control your anger, you’ll find it’ll have a detrimental effect on your relationships with others, and in more extreme cases, it’ll affect your job and get you in trouble with the law.